 One of the very first Bible Studies I enrolled in, was a study on Marriage.
-At this point, Jimmy and I had been married about 7 years.
-We were groovin along pretty well, yet, this was the very first time I had ever been exposed to some of the basic biblical principles, of all Christian faiths, regarding marriage.
-As an Old-School Cradle Catholic, Jimmy was somewhat dubious about, what he referred to as, “the whole bible study thing,” but, when I began to share with him what I was learning, he couldn’t jump aboard fast enough!
-They had Jimmy at “Submission”…
+At this point, we had been married about 7 years.
+We were groovin along pretty well, yet, this was the very first time I had ever been exposed to some of the basic biblical principles, of Christian faith, regarding marriage.
+As an Old-School Cradle Catholic, my husband was somewhat dubious about, what he referred to as, “the whole bible study thing,” but, when I began to share with him what I was learning, he couldn’t jump aboard fast enough… They had him at “Submission.”

 That’s when a plan started to emerge – It was imperative that I prolong this undeserved mercy for as long as humanly possible; I needed to drag out the baby/toddler years.

-As the dutiful spouse, Jimmy certainly does his part to help and encourage my personal evolvement, by constantly pointing out that I could play less tennis, do more laundry, make dinner more often and concentrate more effort into doing him well all the days of his life.
-The only problem, is that, with the exception of the part where she weaves cloth for her husband’s clothing (he doesn’t seem keen on me doing that), Jimmy favors a pretty literal interpretation of this particular scripture – while my feeling, is that this scripture was written over 2000 years ago and is meant as more of a “General Guideline,” for today’s modern wives and mothers.
+As the dutiful spouse, my husband certainly does his part to help and encourage my personal evolvement, by constantly pointing out that I could do more laundry, make dinner more often and concentrate more effort into doing him well all the days of his life.
+The only problem is he favors a pretty literal interpretation of this particular scripture – while my feeling, is that this scripture was written over 2000 years ago and is meant as more of a “General Guideline,” for today’s modern wives and mothers.

-With that said, however, I might be persuaded to meet Jimmy half-way to a more literal interpretation, were he to agree to provide me with the SERVANTS that are mentioned in this Proverb.
+With that said, however, I might be persuaded to meet him half-way to a more literal interpretation, were he to agree to provide me with the SERVANTS they keep mentioning in this Proverb.

-I’m just now realizing that lack of servants has, more than likely, been my problem all these years..I really could have amazed and astonished, if only I’d had even a couple of servants.
+It’s the utter lack of servants that has been my problem all these years..I really could have amazed and astonished, if only I’d had a couple of servants.

 Bless My Heart!